Cincinnati, OH Zoning

 setback_escalation_rm_above_35ft

-For RM buildings above 35 ft: either 1 ft per 1 ft of height OR 1 ft per 5 ft of height depending on application; side yard escalation adds 0.5–1 ft minimum and 1–2 ft total per formulation
+For RM (RM-L/M/H and RMX) buildings above 35 ft: Schedule 1405-07 specifies two alternative formulas (either 1 ft setback per 1 ft height OR 1 ft per 5 ft height); side yard escalation adds 0.5–1 ft minimum and 1–2 ft total per formulation.
+Specific application unclear from available sources — requires direct §1405-07 read. partial §1405-07 (Municode SPA 403)

 Capacity calculations